Sijosaju/BMI-Calculator/README.md

 How to run this code:

 import these files to the lib folder of your project folder.
-Ensure that shared preference package and google fonts are imported from the pub.dev website for proper working.
+Ensure that shared preference package and google fonts package are imported from the pub.dev website for proper working.

 Thank You!!